microsoft/vscode-docs/docs/remote/containers.md

 ### I'm seeing an error about a missing library or dependency

-Some extensions rely on libraries not found in the certain Docker images.
-See [Installing additional software](#installing-additional-software) for help with resolving the problem.
+Some extensions rely on libraries not found in specific Docker images.
+For example, [Visual Studio Live Share](https://visualstudio.microsoft.com/services/live-share/) requires the installation of system-level dependencies which are [listed in their documentation](https://docs.microsoft.com/en-us/visualstudio/liveshare/reference/linux#install-prerequisites-manually).
+The need for these dependencies may depend on the operating system (for example specific Linux distribution) used by your Docker image.
+You may need to install these dependencies during the Docker build process, by adding required commands to your Dockerfile.
+Search the specific extension's documentation to check for dependencies and see [Installing additional software](#installing-additional-software) for help with resolving the problem.

 ### Can I connect to multiple containers at once?